BURKINA FASO CORONAVIRUS COVID-19 UPDATE

 Yes.
 For details please contact OMA Logistics Burkina Faso

-All travellers must have, on arrival in Burkina Faso, proof of a negative Covid-19 test performed less than 5 days before their departure.
+From September 1st, all travellers must have, on arrival in Burkina Faso, proof of a negative COVID-19 test performed less than 5 days before their departure.
 The test must be performed by an approved health facility in the country of departure.

 In addition, all departing travellers are required to present a negative COVID-19 test less than 5 days before departure.